algorithmica-org/algorithmica/content/english/hpc/analyzing-performance/profiling.md

 This way we can remove the need to sample a new random number on each invocation, only resetting the counter when we choose to calculate statistics.

+Techniques like that are frequently by library algorithm developers inside large projects to collect profiling data without affecting the performance of the end program too much.

 ## Statistical Profiling

-Another, less invasive approach to profiling is to interrupt the execution of a program at random intervals and look where the instruction pointer is: the number of times the pointer stopped in each function's block is roughly proportional to the total time spent executing these functions.
+Another, less invasive approach to profiling is to interrupt the execution of a program at random intervals and look where the instruction pointer is.
+The number of times the pointer stopped in each function's block would be roughly proportional to the total time spent executing these functions.
 You can also get some other useful information this way, like finding out which functions are called by which functions by inspecting the call stack.

-This could in principle be done by just running a program with `gdb` and `ctrl+c`'ing it at random intervals, but operating systems and modern CPUs provide special utilities for this type of profiling.
+This could in principle be done by just running a program with `gdb` and `ctrl+c`'ing it at random intervals, but modern CPUs and operating systems provide special utilities for this type of profiling.
 Hardware *performance counters* are special registers built into microprocessors that can store the counts of certain hardware-related activities.
-They are cheap to add to CPUs, as they are basically just binary counters with an activation wire connected to them.
+They are cheap to add on a microchip, as they are basically just binary counters with an activation wire connected to them.

-Each performance counter is connected to a large subset of circuitry and can be configured to be incremented on a particular hardware event, like a branch mispredict or a cache miss.
-You can simply reset a counter at the start of a program and output its stored value at the end, and it will be equal to the exact number of times a certain event has been triggered.
+Each performance counter is connected to a large subset of circuitry and can be configured to be incremented on a particular hardware event, such as a branch mispredict or a cache miss.
+You can reset a counter at the start of a program, run it, and output its stored value at the end, and it will be equal to the exact number of times a certain event has been triggered throughout the execution.

-You can also keep track of multiple events by *multiplexing* between them, that is, stopping the program and reconfiguring counters in even intervals.
+You can also keep track of multiple events by multiplexing between them, that is, stopping the program in even intervals and reconfiguring the counters.
 The result in this case will not be exact, but a statistical approximation.
-One nuance here is that its accuracy can't be improved by simply increasing the frequency of sampling, because it would affect the performance too much and thus skew the distribution.
+One nuance here is that its accuracy can’t be improved by simply increasing the sampling frequency because it would affect the performance too much and thus skew the distribution, so to collect multiple statistics, you would need to run the program for longer periods of time.

 Overall, event-driven statistical profiling is usually the most effective and easy way to diagnose performance issues.

 ### Profiling with perf

 There are many profilers and other performance analysis tools.
-The tool we will mostly rely on in this book is [perf](https://perf.wiki.kernel.org/), which is a statistical profiler available in the Linux kernel.
+The one we will mostly rely on in this book is [perf](https://perf.wiki.kernel.org/), which is a statistical profiler available in the Linux kernel.
 On non-Linux systems, you can use [VTune](https://software.intel.com/content/www/us/en/develop/tools/oneapi/components/vtune-profiler.html#gs.cuc0ks) from Intel, which provides roughly the same functionality for our purposes.
 It is available for free, although it is a proprietary software for which you need to refresh a community license every 90 days, while perf is free as in freedom.

 Perf is a command-line application that generates reports based on live execution of programs.
 It does not need the source and can profile a very wide range of applications, even those that involve multiple processes and interaction with the operating system.